maueroats/teaching--2020-2021/content/intermediate-cs/ch07/exercises-5.md

 * (`limit`) Make a function called `limit` that takes in an integer and puts out an integer between 0 and 255.
 Numbers below 0 should become 0, and numbers above 255 should become 255.
+Otherwise the answer should be the same as the input number.

         (check-expect (limit -8) 0)
         (check-expect (limit 900) 255)